hymkor/lispect/README.md

 - `(spawn "COMMANDNAME" "ARG-1" ...)`
     - Start the executable file
 - `args`
-    - List of command line arguments
+    - The list of command line arguments
+- `$PROGRAM_NAME`
+    - The name of the script

 Other functions are defined on [ISLisp]